clydemcqueen/ardusub_surftrak/README.md

 * Injection-time z: the z value used by the data injector
 * Terrain z: the simulated terrain height

-> TODO is GPS data fused as well?
-If so, disable the GPS inputs

 Variables graphed in the rangefinder section:
 * CTUN target rangefinder: the target rangefinder value that the controller is trying to achieve
 * CTUN rangefinder: the current rangefinder reading (the noise is simulated)